tchajed/sys-verif-fa25/docs/syllabus.md

 3. A question about something beyond the lecture
 4. Advice on anything communication related

-I encourage all of you to stop by office hours just to introduce yourself and say hi during the first two weeks of the semester.
+I encourage all students to stop by office hours and introduce yourself (you can just say hi or stop and chat for a bit) during the first two weeks of the semester.

 ## Collaboration